GuruMaps/iOSManual/03-settings.md

 **Note**: Restoring from backup will remove all current bookmarks and GPS tracks in My Collections.

-### Cache info {#cacheInfo}
+## Online Maps Settings {#cacheInfo}

 #### Map Refresh

-To set how often to refresh cached map tiles for online maps, go to Settings &gt; Cache Info.
+To set how often to refresh cached map tiles for online maps, go to Settings &gt; Online Maps.
 All tiles older than selected time will be downloaded while browsing online.

 **Note**: The map refresh setting only applies to raster maps and not the vector maps.

 #### Cache Info

-All loaded map tiles will be automatically saved to your device's storage and can be managed in Settings &gt; Cache Info, so you can delete the tiles you no longer need if you want to free up storage space.
+All loaded map tiles will be automatically saved to your device's storage and can be managed in Settings &gt; Online Maps, so you can delete the tiles you no longer need if you want to free up storage space.

 <img src="/assets/cache_info.png" width="375" height="422" />

-### Units Format {#unitsFormat}
+## Units Format {#unitsFormat}

 To set the units system and coordinates format you would like to use with Galileo Offline Maps, go to Settings &gt; Units Format.